-If the Student Health Services carries out any of the above FEMA-defined ESFs, please identify, assign responsibility, and classify the level of criticality and its time sensitivity for each describe, classify a level of criticality, and assign responsibility for each Emergency Support Function in the following table:
+If the Student Accounts carries out any of the above FEMA-defined ESFs, please identify, assign responsibility, and classify the level of criticality and its time sensitivity for each describe, classify a level of criticality, and assign responsibility for each Emergency Support Function in the following table:

-ESF Component (1-15) Responsible Unit Criticality Time Sensitivity Peaks of High Activity

-Jg 0-12 hrs 12 hrs - 30 days Annually
+ESF Component (1-15) Responsible Unit Responsible Position Level of Criticality 3=High 2=Moderate 1=Low 0=Deferrable Time Sensitivity 0-12 hrs 12 hrs - 30 days > 30 days Peaks of High Activity Annually Quarterly Seasonally Monthly

-2=Moderate 1=Low · ' Quarterly Seasonally

-0=Deferrable - 50 days Monthly

 Ex: #4: Firefighting Environmental Health & Safety University Fire Marshal 3 O-12 hrs N/A

-] ESF#8-Health and Medical Student Health Services Director of Student Health Servoces 2 0-12 hrs Seasonally
+] ESF #7-Resource Support Student Accounts Bursar 2 > 30 days Seasonally

-2. n/a 3 > 30 days N/A
+2. N/A 3 > 30 days N/A

 3. N/A 3 > 30 days N/A

 4. N/A 3 > 30 days N/A

 5. N/A 3 > 30 days N/A